top of page

 Q: What are the common strings to choose and understanding their characteristics?

 A: Unfortunately, in Canada, our options for string brands are quite limited.
 There are three major brands to choose from: Yonex, LiNing, and Victor.
 Almost all strings from these brands are made in Japan because Japan has the leading technology when it comes to nylon material and weaving patterns.
 Yonex, in particular, has a string lineup with "unreasonable and confusing" names, which can confuse many new players due to the presence of over 10 different strings.
 LiNing, on the other hand, offers only three types of strings, each with a clear definition based on your playing style.
 Victor has around five products in their lineup, with clear naming and characteristics as well.
-Before diving into a detailed discussion of each brand, let's focus on the one essential aspect you need to understand about strings: the string diameter.
+Before diving into a detailed discussion of each brand, let's focus on the one essential aspect you need to understand about strings: the string diameter (Gauge).

 Yellow stands for durability: Long term use & cheapest category & high tension